;

 Latest monthly UK DIY & Gardening Sector Report

-Report: August 2025 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
+Report: January 2026 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Become a member t... read more
+Become a member to access this... read more

 View Archive